-The Canadian Treatment Centre for Obsessive Compulsive Disorders (CTCOCD) is a large national specialized treatment center for OCD and related disorders throughout the lifespan: children, adolescents, and adults.
+The Canadian Treatment Centre for Obsessive Compulsive Disorders (CTCOCD) is the national specialized treatment center for OCD and related disorders throughout the lifespan: children, adolescents, and adults.
 Specialized treatments are offered to Canadians from all provinces and regions as well as to international residents.
 The psychotherapeutic evidence-based treatment of choice for OCD and related disorders is specialized cognitive behavior therapy (CBT), informed by cutting-edge research and developmentally adapted for each person.

 CTCOCD specialized programs are tailored for persons whose symptoms and related difficulties range from very mild and newly developed to very severe and longstanding.
 Clinical research indicates that individuals suffering from OCD and related disorders should seek specialized treatment as soon as possible following symptom development in order to prevent deterioration in symptoms and related difficulties and to expedite return to normal life activities.

-Highly specialized CTCOCD services to optimize recovery include weekly office based sessions, therapist assisted home based specialty treatments, and/or intensive treatment programs for local and out of town patients with a team of experts (i.e., prolonged sessions several times weekly or daily.
-Strategies to enhance resilience and generalization of change, relapse prevention, and resilience; and booster sessions.
+Highly specialized CTCOCD services to optimize timely recovery are individualized and include weekly office based sessions, therapist assisted home based specialty treatments, and/or intensive treatment programs.
+Specialized intensive treatment programs for local and out of town patients are administered as needed by a team of experts and involve prolonged sessions several times weekly or daily.
+Strategies to enhance resilience and generalization of change, relapse prevention, and booster sessions are integral to treatment.
 Phone or skype sessions are possible for individuals in remote regions who cannot access specialized care.
 Psychiatric and pharmacological consultation and treatment are available with experienced staff psychiatrists affiliated with the CTCOCD in order to ensure collaborative care as needed.
 Treatment is not time-limited and services are bilingual.

 The CTCOCD Director Dr. Debbie Sookman, an internationally known expert in assessment and treatment of OCD and related disorders, offers consultation and treatment to patients of all ages and oversees the team of highly skilled therapists who also administer treatment.